LamaliaNetwork/LamaliaWiki/src/pages/patchNotes.md

   - Chunk Buster is an item that breaks every block between top and bottom of the chunk
   - Requires Astral Rank and Above to place one.
 - Added Nether wood to Auto Tree Chopping
+- - Land Area to supporter
+- Translated Reconnection Message to Thai
+- Lobby get a bit more love
+  - Add more parkour
+  - Bigger text and text sync in real time

 **Changes**